-Art, Craft and Design
+Art and Design

-Full Course Title: GCSE (9-1) Art, Craft and Design (OCR J170) Course Specification: Click here
+Full Course Title: GCSE (9-1) Art and Design Fine Art (OCR J171) Course Specification: Click here

-Have you ever thought about?
+Have you ever thought about a career in the creative industries?

-- Do you enjoy being creative? - Are you exceptionally good at solving problems? - Can you create new ideas, take risks and generate new possibilities?
+- Do you enjoy being creative? - Are you exceptionally good at solving problems? - · Can you create new ideas, take risks and generate new possibilities? - Are you confident in your drawing, painting and design abilities?

-Study GCSE (9-1) Art, Craft and Design to find out more.....
+Study GCSE (9-1) Art and Design to find out more.....

-Art, Craft and Design provides an opportunity for learners to experiment and take risks with their work whilst developing their own personal artistic style.
+Art and Design provides an opportunity for learners to experiment and take risks with their work whilst developing their own personal artistic style.